 another.
 In 1890 Jumeau successfully sued Danel & Cie for

-Jumeau, probably as part of the settlement, renewed their Paris Bébé and Bébé
+producing Danel et Cie bébés, probably as part of the settlement, they renewed the Paris Bébé and Bébé

 Français trademarks and continued with their own

 production of the dolls, through to joining SFBJ after 1899.

 Danel & Cie are best know for their bisque socket head dolls,

 eyes, feathered brows, pierced ears with wood and composition jointed

 Bébé, Bébé Français and a black Bébé Français, all of

 which are high quality.
 Guépratte registered the trade name Bébé